 Directly in front of me, as I walked in the door, was the living room.
 There was a tattered loveseat on the opposite wall.
 That’s where Gloria went to sit down.
 To the left, with a small table and lamp in between, was a cushioned rocker where Eleanor was sitting and, next to her, a walker.
 There was a coffee table in front of them both.
 There was another small chair to the right of the love seat.
 That’s where I sat.
 It was Jerry’s chair.
 All the chairs faced the front door wall.

-To the left of Eleanor’s walker was an open entryway to a step down, large dining room.
-In it was a beautiful, formal, dark mahogany dining room set that included a long table, eight chairs, and two China cabinets.
+To the left of Eleanor’s walker was an open entryway to a step down, formal dining room.
+In it was a beautiful dark mahogany dining room set that included a long table, eight chairs, and two China cabinets.
 Everything was covered in heavy plastic.
-There were stacks of boxes on the furniture, and along the wall of the room.
+There were stacks of boxes on the furniture, and along the walls of the room.
 There was dust everywhere, as though no one ever went in there.
 No one did.

 They managed to get Jerry to school the day I arrived.
 I introduced myself, and we began to talk.
 Within a few minutes, Eleanor started to cry.
 Here’s why.

 Gloria made it nearly impossible for Jerry to go anywhere in the house without her or Eleanor knowing.
 There was a latch on the kitchen door, out of Jerry’s reach, that would be locked when he was home.
 They kept snacks like cookies and potato chips and fruit in the living room.
 There was a lock on the master bedroom door as well, except at night.
 There were boxes filling up the entryway to the dining room, making it very difficult to enter without raising the attention of mother and grandmother.